maykelsantoz/maykelsantoz/README.md

 - ⚡ Currently learning _Javascript_, _Node_, _React_, _React Native_, _Nextjs_, and other tecnologies.

-- Currently studying to become a _Systems Analyst and Developer_ and _Electrotechnical.
+- Currently studying to become a _Systems Analyst and Developer_.

-- 🎮 Fun fact: I've been a IT in the past, and now i am a Junior Buyer.

 > "Success usually comes to those who are too busy to be looking for it."
 ― Henry David Thoreau